One Hundred Years of Solitude

 by Zoraida Córdova (2019)

-Publisher review: Izzy and Jules were childhood friends, climbing the spires of Batuu, inventing silly games, and dreaming of adventures they would share one day.
+A Crash of Fate is quite enjoyable, despite being a tie-in story for the new Disneyland park section.
+It's the story of Izzy and Jules.
+They were childhood friends, climbing the spires of Batuu, inventing silly games, and dreaming of adventures they would share one day.
 Then, Izzy's family left abruptly, without even a chance to say goodbye.
 Izzy's life became one of constant motion, traveling from one world to the next, until her parents were killed and she became a low-level smuggler to make ends meet.
 Jules remained on Batuu, eventually becoming a farmer like his father, but always yearning for something more.
 Now, thirteen years after she left, Izzy is returning to Batuu.
 She's been hired to deliver a mysterious parcel, and she just wants to finish the job and get gone.
 But upon arrival at Black Spire Outpost she runs smack into the one person who still means something to her after all this time: Jules.
 The attraction between them is immediate, yet despite Jules seeming to be everything she's ever needed, Izzy hesitates.
 How can she drag this good-hearted man into the perilous life she's chosen?
 Jules has been trying to figure out his future, but now all he knows for certain is that he wants to be with Izzy.
 How can he convince her to take a chance on someone who's never left the safety of his homeworld?

 by Kurt Vonnegut Jr. (1999)